jan-molak/authenticator-browser-extension/README.md

-Authenticator is a [web browser extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) that enables your browser-based automated tests to authenticate with web apps using [HTTP authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
+Authenticator is a [web browser extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) that enables your WebdriverIO and Protractor-based automated tests to authenticate with web apps using [HTTP authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).

 Authenticator generates the browser extension dynamically, so you can easily provide the username and password